 The last act in combat for US Phantoms was the Gulf War in 1991, when Air Force F-4G Wild Weasels hit Iraqi radar sites with HARMs and other weapons, and the service's RF-4Cs conducted extensive tactical reconnaissance missions.
 In that same year, the Navy and Marines retired the last of their F-4s.

 The USAF RF-4Cs were phased out in 1995, and the F-4Gs followed a year later.
 The retirement of the F-4G was with regrets, since the Air Force did not have a true replacement for it in the defense-suppression role.
-The QF-4 target did persist until 2015.
+The QF-4 target, as noted, did persist until early 2017.

 A number of Phantoms have been used by US aerospace companies as chase planes, and at least one is in civilian hands as an airshow "warbird".
-Scores of F-4s remain in service with other air arms around the world.
-Although certainly no longer a first-line aircraft, the Phantom remains a potent and useful combat platform, and the US F-4 Technical Coordination Group has been helping users of the type keep their Phantoms flying well into the 21st century.BACK_TO_TOP
+Some number of F-4s remain in service with other air arms around the world, though the type is clearly in its final days.BACK_TO_TOP